mrocklin/thesis/modularity.md

 #### Obsolescence

 Scientific software is often made obsolete either by development of new methods, new hardware, new languages within the programming community, or even very rarely by new science or new mathematics.
 The separation of these projects into modules isolates the obsolescence to only the few modules that have been replaced.
-Because different elements of scientific computing evolve at different rates (e.g. hardware changes quickly while math changes slowly), this separation can avoid frequent rewrites of infrequently changing domains (e.g. mathematical elements may be allowed persist from generation to generation.)
+Because different elements of scientific computing evolve at different rates (e.g. hardware changes quickly while math changes slowly), this separation can avoid frequent rewrites of infrequently changing domains (e.g. mathematical elements may be allowed to persist from generation to generation.)